MarcoGorelli/absolufy-imports/README.md

 abs-imports
 ===========

-A pre-commit hook to automatically convert relative absolute to absolute.
+A pre-commit hook to automatically convert relative imports to absolute.

 ## Usage as a pre-commit hook